aldolo69/oqtadrive/README.md

 ### Using a Different *Arduino* Board
 I haven't tried this out on anything other than a *Nano* (or compatible) board.
 It may work on other *Arduino* boards, but only if they use the same micro-controller running at the same clock speed.
 There are timing-sensitive sections in the code that would otherwise require tweaking.
 Also, stick to the GPIO pin assignments, the code relies on this.

+## Installing
+After building the adapter, the software needs to be installed.
+This comprises two separate tasks:

+- Flashing the firmware onto the *Arduino Nano* - For this you can use for example the [*Arduino* IDE](https://www.arduino.cc/en/software).

+- Copying the `oqtactl` binary - This is a single binary, which takes care of everything that needs to be done on the daemon host side.
+It can also be used to control the daemon, on the same host or over the network.
+In the *release* section of this project, there are binaries for *Linux*, *MacOS* and *Windows*, available for different architectures.
+Download, extract, and copy the appropriate binary onto the daemon host and any other system from which you want to use it.

+### Installation Script
+In the `hack` folder, there's a `Makefile` that can be used to perform all of above steps, so you don't even have to install the *Arduino* IDE.
+Currently, this only supports installation on *Linux*.
+For more details, have a look at the [install guide](doc/install.md).

 ## Running
-There's a single binary `oqtactl`, that takes care of everything that needs to be done on the PC side.
-This can run the daemon as well as several control actions.
+The `oqtactl` binary can run the daemon as well as several control actions.
 Just run `oqtactl -h` to get a list of the available actions, and `oqtactl {action} -h` for finding out more about a particular action.
-There are cross-compiled binaries for *MacOS* and *Windows* in the *release* section of this project for every release.

 ### Daemon
 Start the daemon with `oqtactl serve -d {serial device}`.
 It will look for the adapter at the specified serial port, and keep retrying if it's not yet present.
 You can also dis- and re-connect the adapter.
 The daemon should re-sync after a few seconds.